Puppascott writes about choppers and about building chopper kits.

 If 3 and 4 were the primary choices, then the Fat Bob or Bagger may be the chopper of choice.

 Classic bobbers were the original go-fast bikes.
 They were stripped down to the bare necessities they needed to get down the road.
 Stripping them down reduced weight and increased performance.
 Bobbers embody the true spirit of the American chopper and are often referred to as having "old-school" styling and appeal.
 If the romance of the days of classic motorcycles is calling, this may be the style for you.

 Pro-Street kits have become very popular.
 They incorporate great looks, radical styling, and usually high horsepower.
 Pro-Street choppers blend the look and feel of a classic bobber with a fresher look and newer technology.

 Fat Bob’s recall their heritage to earlier Harley Davidson Dyna conversions.
 Based on soft-tail frames, their beefier front and rear tires, fatter tank, softer ride, and bigger saddle appeal to those road warriors that prefer the feel of a bigger bike and softer ride.

-Baggers are for those that heed the call of the open road; basically a Fat Bob with luggage, windscreen, and passenger seat.
+Baggers are for those that heed the call of the open road.
+They're basically a Fat Bob with luggage, windscreen, and passenger seat.
 This custom motorcycle is all about hitting the road in comfort.

 Building a Chopper

-Hopefully this little quiz and brief explanation will be helpful in getting started.
+Hopefully, this little quiz and brief explanation were helpful.
 If building a chopper is something worth considering, start with the right information.
-Find a reputable shop, some friends in-the-know, or a local dealer and ask questions.
+Find a reputable shop, some friends in the know, or a local dealer and ask questions.
 Building a chopper should be a great experience, not a mistake.

 Reference: Chopper Fundamentals 101 © 2007